-Recent preparation has focused on getting the CRF250L and all my gear ready for a shakedown trip.
-The route is from Banbury, Oxfordshire up to the North Coast 500 in Scotland and I gave myself one week.
+Recent preparation has focused on getting my CRF250L and all my gear ready for a shakedown trip in prearation for my round the world (RTW) journey.
+The route is from Banbury, Oxfordshire up to the North Coast 500 (NC500) in Scotland and I gave myself one week.
 The aim is to see how the bike, gear, and me work in practice.

 Having said goodbye to Dad, I got on the road and headed North.
 I was absolutely brimming with excitement!

 Some 15 miles in and my GPS switched off.
 My first thought was the switched live cable I spliced and soldered yesterday for powering the GPS had developed a fault.
 Not good!
 However, it turned out that the GPS automatically switched off when the destination is reached.
 I had entered a short route so I could stop and check the luggage was still secured tightly.